Exclusive - Red flags: Alibaba's Ma and Ma's private equity firm

 Giant and Dongxiang were also among around a dozen investors that poured about $500 million into Alibaba in 2011 via Yunfeng, the two firm’s filings show.
 The investment was part of a $1.6 billion tender offer to Alibaba employees that allowed some Alibaba staff to cash out their shares in the company.

-Yunfeng and Alibaba have also invested in at least three deals together, starting in 2010 when they paid $24 million for a combined 16 percent stake in a Chinese online search engine company called Sogou Inc, a subsidiary of Sohu.com Inc (SOHU.O).
+Yunfeng and Alibaba have also invested in at least three deals together, starting in 2010 when they paid $24 million for a combined 16 percent stake in a Chinese online search engine company called Sogou Inc, a subsidiary of Sohu.com Inc.

 Yu said the firm told institutional players that Ma did not sit on its investment committee, which decides which companies to invest in.
 Yunfeng also showed investors documents to prove it sourced its deals independently, Yu added.

 Among the investors that bought into the fund were Singapore sovereign wealth fund GIC [GIC.UL], Yu said.
-Alibaba’s arch-rival, Chinese Internet firm Tencent Holdings Ltd (0700.HK), was another.
+Alibaba’s arch-rival, Chinese Internet firm Tencent Holdings Ltd, was another.

 Yu declined to say which entities expressed concern about Yunfeng’s independence or if any of those that did chose not to invest.
 GIC did not respond to calls and emails seeking comment.
 Tencent declined to comment.